deib-polimi/modaclouds-qos-models/doc/user-manual.md

 - *timeWindow*: time range in seconds in which data should be considered to be aggregated at every time step
 - *startEnabled*: specifies whether the rule evaluation should start once installed
 - *relatedQosConstraintId*: if specified, identifies the id of the qos constraint from which the rule is generated
-- *parentMonitoringRuleId*: if specified, identifies the id of the parent monitoring rule
 - *condition*: the condition to be evaluated on the aggregated metric or, in case no aggregation is specified, on raw data
 - *actions*: the list of actions to be executed for each monitoring datum (produced by aggregation or raw datum).
 If a condition is specified the action is performed if and only if the condition is verified.